Published On: June 4, 2025

 When physical custody is jointly shared, the child can spend time in either parent’s household as decided by the terms of the child custody agreement.
 While it may be difficult to attain an exactly 50/50 split, the parents can be expected to work together and determine a schedule that is convenient for both of them that also takes into consideration the child’s schedule.

 If the divorce is contentious, the court may award sole physical custody to a parent.
-In this case, one parent is awarded primary custody of the child and the other parent will be allotted visitation rights or parenting time based on a predetermined schedule.
+In this case, one parent is awarded primary custody of the child, and the other parent will be allotted visitation rights or parenting time based on a predetermined schedule.
 If there are concerns for the child’s welfare and the court determines that there is a safety risk in allowing the noncustodial parent visitation rights, it may remove the noncustodial parent’s parenting time altogether or order supervised visitation.

 What Is Primary Physical Custody?

+This parent, known as the custodial parent, is the child’s main caregiver and provides for the child’s everyday needs, including feeding, clothing, and supervising daily activities.
 In this arrangement, the child resides with the custodial parent for most of the time, which could range from a majority of the time to all the time, based on the specifics of the custody agreement.
-The noncustodial parent may have visitation rights or parenting time according to what the court deems as fair and in the best interest of the child.

 Primary physical custody is determined through a legal process where factors such as the child’s well-being, the parents’ living situations, and the child’s preference (depending on age) are considered.
 The goal is to provide a stable and nurturing environment for the child.